temach/k8s-training/README.md

 ```

-Specifically note the otel ports:
+Specifically note that only otel ports are available now:
 ```
     name: opentelemetry-collector
     ports: